Manage QuickBooks Inventory with inFlow Cloud (Updated 2021)

 This is super handy if you have any warranty claims or are trying to find out where a broken part was purchased from.

-QuickBooks Online can’t help you assemble products or BOM
+QuickBooks Online can’t assemble products or bill of materials

 Then there’s manufacturing and bundling.
-QuickBooks Online can group items to be sold as a bundle, but if your business combines raw components to make a new product, then you’ll be better served by inFlow Cloud’s work orders.
+QuickBooks Online can group items to be sold as a bundle, but if your business creates new products from components, then you’ll want to use inFlow’s work orders.

 Why QuickBooks Online works well with inFlow Cloud

-Another important accounting feature in QuickBooks Online is a profit and loss statement (a.k.a., P&L), which shows you how much money your business gained and lost over a period of time. inFlow Cloud can help you track the profit on orders and products, but because inFlow’s focus is on inventory, it doesn’t give you the whole picture.
+QuickBooks Online offers features like profit and loss statements (a.k.a., P&L), which shows you how much money your business gained and lost over a period of time.